 Finish the shot

 One of the biggest fears of all golfers is putting their ball in a bunker.
 The approach isn’t as difficult as it might look.
 It is more important to hit the ball down and behind, which lets the sand lift it out of the bunker.
 Try taking a full swing with a more balanced and comfortable approach if you land in the bunker.
 You’ll be less inclined to drive the club head deep into the sand by using this trick.

 Never take a chip shot for granted, because perfect execution could determine if you make par on the hole.
 Try to improve your approach by concentrating on the impact location, as it will help to hit the golf ball more consistently.

 Improve your golf game with The Academy of Golf Dynamics

 To learn more about improving your golf game, contact the experts at The Academy of Golf Dynamics today.
 You can call us at 1 (800) 879-2008 or Contact Us by email to learn more about our Schools, Instructors and Facilities.
-We are located at 45 Club Estates Parkway in Austin, Texas.
+We are located at 1700 Kahala Sunset Dr in Spicewood, TX near Austin.